nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 ### 1.1.
 Deploy Azure Resources

 You will need to create an Azure Machine Learning workspace with associated resources for `Staging` and `Production` environments.
 To assist with this an ARM template has been created to automate the deployment of all necessary resources.
 Use the `Deploy to Azure` button below to automatically deploy these resources.
 You will need to do this twice to deploy 2 separate instances for `Staging` and `Production` respectively.
+Note no settings need to be changed except the `Resource Instance` parameter (e.g. `001` and `002` respectivally).

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnfmoore%2Fazureml-mlops-example-scenarios%2Fdevelopment%2Finfrastructure%2Fmain.json)